EinScott/bon/README.md

     [BonInclude]
     String partyName ~ if (_ != null) delete _;

-    // Will not be serialized, although it's public [BonIgnore]
+    // Will not be serialized, although it's public.
+Always keeps its current value!
+    [BonIgnore]
     public Scene gameScene;

-    // Will not be serialized (unless .IncludeNonPublic is set) TimeSpan sessionPlaytime;
+    // Will not be serialized (unless .IncludeNonPublic is set), can never be deserialized.
+Always keeps its current value!
+    TimeSpan sessionPlaytime;
 }